Accepting New Clients (updated Sep 25)

 Identify the underlying Cause of your insecurities

 Anxiety is often the result of untreated and unprocessed trauma.
 Sometimes we recognize these traumas and the effect that they have on our behavior and mindset.
-However, often times we are completely unaware of why we respond impulsively and in ways are self-sabotaging.
+However, often times we are completely unaware of why we respond impulsively and in ways that are self-sabotaging.
 Retroactive jealousy could be showing you that you have anxiety that needs to be addressed and there is a very good chance it has little to nothing to do with your relationship.
 Therapies that address trauma such as trauma informed psychotherapy, hypnotherapy, cognitive behavioral therapy, and EMDR therapy can all help you identify underlying issues and resolve them.

 Cultivate Healthy Self-Esteem